albertodonato/query-exporter/docs/configuration.rst

   An optional list of queries to run right after database connection.
 This can be used to set up connection-wise parameters and configurations.

-``keep-connected``:
-  whether to keep the connection open for the database between queries, or disconnect after each one.
-If not specified, defaults to ``true``.
-Setting this option to ``false`` might be useful if queries on a database are run with very long interval, to avoid holding idle connections.

 ``labels``:
   an optional mapping of label names and values to tag metrics collected from each database.
   When labels are used, all databases must define the same set of labels.